assist-project/state-machine-bug-finder/README.md

 * [DTLS-Fuzzer][dtlsfuzzer], [EDHOC-Fuzzer][edhocfuzzer] and [SSH-Fuzzer][sshfuzzer], fuzzers for DTLS, EDHOC and SSH (the latter is WIP) which can generate SUT models.

 [^1]:For convenience, **SMBugFinder** resolves `/models/ssh/Dropbear-v2020.81.dot` and `src/main/resources/models/ssh/Dropbear-v2020.81.dot` to the same file.
 When resolving a path starting with `/`, **SMBugFinder** first checks it in its source directories (e.g., `src/main/resources/`), and only if unsuccessful, in the root directory.
 [^2]:Note that **SMBugFinder** has seen significant updates since the artifact.
-We cannot guarantee compatibility with the version that was used in the artifact.
+As a result, it is no longer compatible with the version that was used in the artifact.

 [ndss23paper]:https://www.ndss-symposium.org/wp-content/uploads/2023/02/ndss2023_s68_paper.pdf